h-idei/pvrnn_sa/README.md

 2. Installation guide
   If you have established Python environment, you may only have to install Pytorch according to instructions on the official website (https://pytorch.org/).
 As needed, please install python packages such as matplotlib, glob, numpy, yaml, os, sys, time, and seaborn.
-The installs may take no more than half-hour.
+The installs may take no longer than half an hour.

 3. Demo and Instructions
   The folder structure is below.